10 Swoon-Worthy Italian Lesbian Films That’ll Make You Say “Mama Mia!”

 Gasoline (2002)

-That final explosion paired with an “I love you”?
-STOP IT.
-This is the kind of dramatic sapphic energy I live for!
-Pro tip: maybe don’t watch this one with your mom – trust your local lesbian movie expert on this one.
-The intensity and emotional depth had me gripping my rainbow mug for dear life.
+That last blast matched a “I love you”.
+Stopper it.
+I live for kind of dramatic sapphic energy like this!
+Pro tip: maybe avoid showing this one to your mother; rely on your local lesbian movie buff on this one.
+The emotional depth and intensity grabbed my rainbow mug close by for dear life.

 Lady Emanuelle (1989)

-Okay queens, buckle up for this one!
 While some might dismiss it for its ahem intimate scenes (no judgment, we’ve all been young and curious), there’s SO much more happening here.
-The film dives deep into this fascinating exploration of desire and emotional emptiness – kind of like my dating life before I figured out I was gay π
+The film dives deep into this fascinating exploration of desire and emotional emptiness – kind of like my dating life before I figured out I was gay πŸ˜…

 The soundtrack?
 ABSOLUTELY SLAPS.
 It gives me major Sophie Marceau “First Kiss” vibes, which adds this unexpectedly playful layer to the whole experience.
 What really sets this film apart is how it suggests that human desire isn’t inherently bad – something our community has been preaching forever!